TOXICITY OF SELENIUM

 – Bad breath that smells like garlic.

-More information on selenium in the listing above.
+More information on selenium.

 |Calcium, chlorine, phosphorus, magnesium, sodium, potassium||Copper, chromium, fluorine, iron, manganese, molybdenum, selenium, iodine, zinc.|